Fennec Foxes: Facts, Photos, Videos, and Exotic Pets

 The den is large and may be occupied by as many as ten animals.
 These animals include the male and female, which mate for life, and their offspring of various ages.
 Older siblings help to take of younger ones.
 The den has several entrances, long tunnels, and different sections that connect to each other.
 The dominant male marks the territory around the den with urine and feces.

 A community of foxes in the wild is known as a skulk, a leash, or an earth.
 The word "earth" also refers to a fox den.

 Daily Life in the Wild

 Fennec foxes are very social animals within their community and have a variety of vocalizations, including squeals, yaps, and barks.
 Despite their social lives in their dens, they are solitary hunters.

 The animals have an omnivorous diet.
 At night, they hunt for rodents, lizards, birds, bird eggs, and insects.
 They also eat plants, including leaves, fruits, and roots.
 Their large ears are very sensitive to sound and enable them to hear small prey animals moving underground or over the sand.
-Their kidneys are adapted to conserve water, enabling them to go for long periods without drinking.
+Their kidneys are adapted for conserving water, enabling them to go for long periods without drinking.
 They get some water from the food that they eat, however.

 Fennec foxes are monogamous and generally mate with the same partner for life.
 In the wild, the foxes mate in January or February.
 The babies are born after a gestation period of about fifty days, which means that they are born in March or April.
 The litter consists of two to five kits.